vibe-lab-gsd/zonepy/README.md

 |total_units       |   421|      0|	     0|	   100.0%|	     0.0%|	     0.0%|
 |unit_size_avg     |   421|      0|	     0|	   100.0%|	     0.0%|	     0.0%|

-It appears the res_type constraint is the most restrictive and the unit_size constraint is the least restrictive for the given building.
+It appears the res_type constraint is the most restrictive for the given building.

 ## Inside the zp_run_zoning_checks()